ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/sromanhu/CVE-2023-44764_ConcreteCMS-Stored-XSS---Site_Installation](https://github.com/sromanhu/CVE-2023-44764_ConcreteCMS-Stored-XSS---Site_Installation) :  ![starts](https://img.shields.io/github/stars/sromanhu/CVE-2023-44764_ConcreteCMS-Stored-XSS---Site_Installation.svg) ![forks](https://img.shields.io/github/forks/sromanhu/CVE-2023-44764_ConcreteCMS-Stored-XSS---Site_Installation.svg)

 ## CVE-2023-44763
- Concrete CMS v9.2.1 is affected by Arbitrary File Upload vulnerability via the Thumbnail&quot; file upload, which allows Cross-Site Scripting (XSS).
+ ** DISPUTED ** Concrete CMS v9.2.1 is affected by an Arbitrary File Upload vulnerability via a Thumbnail file upload, which allows Cross-Site Scripting (XSS).
+NOTE: the vendor's position is that a customer is supposed to know that &quot;pdf&quot; should be excluded from the allowed file types, even though pdf is one of the allowed file types in the default configuration.